microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/01-TimeSeriesForecasting.md

 1. Create and setup a new project in Azure DevOps

-    1. Import quickstart code from the GitHub Repo (Will be provided to you by the Proctors)
+    1. Download and extract Data_and_Code.zip from Teams Channel (Channel will be provided to students by Coaches)

     2. [Create new service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) in Project Settings for your Azure ML service and Azure Subscription using service principal